Getting to The Root of Natural Hair Breakage

 Heat sucks the moisture out of your hair, making it more susceptible to breakage.
 The use of hot tools, such as a flat iron, blow dryer, hair steamer, curling iron and pressing comb, is popular but often leads to serious hair damage because their high temperatures can result in brittle, dry hair that breaks easily — especially when overused.
 Instead, opt for heatless styling options whenever you can.

 A weekly deep conditioning treatment can work wonders on damaged hair and help prevent and reduce breakage.
-Our ENSO Overnight Restoring Hair Mask, which is powered by our proprietary Karmatin™, is the ultimate nourishing treatment to restore hair's healthy appearance and texture.
-Simply apply to towel-dried hair from roots to ends and leave on overnight or for up to 10 hours to deeply hydrate and protect damaged hair while reducing frizz.
-Cover your hair with a hair wrap, shower cap or bonnet until you're ready to wash the hair mask out.
+Simply apply your favorite hair mask to towel-dried hair from roots to ends and leave on as directed to deeply hydrate and protect damaged hair while reducing frizz.
+Cover your hair with a shower cap or bonnet until you're ready to wash the hair mask out.

 Avoid Toxic Ingredients